svetlyak40wt/colorize/README.md

 That is it!

-Also, colorizer understands a python's regexp in the params:
+Also, colorizer understands Python regexps:

     my-program | colorize '(ERROR|CRITICAL)' WARNING '(INFO|DEBUG)'